jleeothon/conlanging/grammar.md

 Nouns, and adjectives have strong and weak paradigms.
 The weak paradigm is almost always used, and a determiner is obligatory.

-The strong paradigm is used when a determiner is left out, but should be used only for literary purposes.
+The strong noun paradigm is used when a determiner is left out, but should be used only for literary purposes.

+The strong adjective paradigm is used when a noun is implicit (e.g. "the strong (one)").

 Adjectives do not decline in the predicative form.

+Word order is relatively free, but V2 order is preferred as in Norwegian.
+Verb compounding is preferred to be head-final, but head-initial is allowed for literary or emphatic purposes.

 ## Nominal paradigms